sanjay417/Andographic/readme.md

 # Andrographic

+The goal of this tool is to assist other researchers in analyzing various security elements of Android applications by creating custom charts, reviewing in-built summary charts, and identifying trends by obtaining knowledge from the correlation between various metrics the application's harmful nature.
+In addition to this, we added static and dynamic analyses of applications to take it to the next level and provide users with all the information necessary to determine whether an application belongs to the benign class or the malicious class by using a penetration testing framework known as “MOBSF”.

 There are three main servers to run - Mobsf, Node, Flask(Python).
 Described below are all the prerequisites and steps to run the same

     MobSF